Become a More Flexible Thinker

 Understanding rules of thumb don't always apply

-For example, you might have the belief "If you want a job done right, you should do it yourself."
+You might have the belief "If you want a job done right, you should do it yourself."

 Flexible thinkers can recognize this as a belief and that it doesn't apply in every situation.